UN Security Council rejects Iran arms embargo extension | DW | 14.08.2020

 Shortly after the result of the council's vote was announced, China's UN Ambassador Zhang Jun said the outcome "once again shows that unilateralism receives no support, and bullying will fail."

-However, US Secretary of State Mike Pompeo had a very different take on proceedings.
-He said in a statement: "The Security Council's failure to act decisively in defense of international peace and security is inexcusable."
+However, US Secretary of State Mike Pompeo criticized the rebuff, saying in a statement: "The Security Council's failure to act decisively in defense of international peace and security is inexcusable."

 The US-sponsored resolution was opposed by China and Russia.
-Eleven members abstained, including Germany, France and Britain, while the United States and the Dominican Republic were the only members to back the proposal.
+Eleven members abstained, including Germany, France and Britain, while the US and the Dominican Republic were the only members to back the proposal.
 To get approval, the resolution needed nine "yes" votes.

 Read more: Pompeo in Vienna: US vows to extend Iran arms embargo